10pm News, 11/27/12, Kare11, Julie Nelson and Randy Shaver

 Prominence: No one specific, the certain class of people mentioned

-interest: People will be sympathetic to this problem because almost everyone had problems with money at some point in their life.
+Human interest: People will be sympathetic to this problem because almost everyone had problems with money at some point in their life.

 Oddity/uniqueness: For the world is not unique, but for Minessota where the majority is beyond successful, a little bit odd.